fengjiaqi04/tp/docs/DeveloperGuide.md

 Additionally, `PetPersonCard` displays a client on the right and all the pets they own on the left.
 Hence, it contains 1 `PersonCard` and any number of `PetCard` objects.
 This ensures that all pets of a client are shown together, which is easier for our users to handle.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2526S2-CS2103T-F14-2/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2526S2-CS2103T-F14-2/tp/tree/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,